 9. Solar String Lights

 The most festive of the campsite lighting ideas, string lights set a fun ambiance at the campground.
-Hang from trees (if allowed), around the picnic table, or drape them in or around your tent.
+Hang them from trees (if allowed) around the picnic table, or drape them in or around your tent.

 We always love solar because you don’t get stuck with dead batteries, and you can’t go wrong with Luci lighting from MPOWERD.
 We were so excited about their new solar-powered string lights that they were our first pick for our camping gift guide this year.